-The meeting heard how both the Memory Assessment Service and Intermediate Care reviews had recommended re-procurement, which had been supported.
+The meeting heard how both the Memory Assessment Service and Intermediate Care reviews had commenced.

 Martin Farran went on to provide an update on the Promoting Independence programme, noting its significant links to Ageing Well and the recently submitted expression of interest for pioneer status.
 The latter looked to new models of delivery; developing community assets and engaging people through peer networks in order achieve better outcomes.